-Despite the availability of technical solutions, 1.3 billion people are still without any form of electricity and 2.7 billion people still cook over open fires.
+Despite the availability of technical solutions, over a billion people are still without any form of electricity and 3 billion people still cook over open fires.
 1

 - Energy enables people to work their way out of poverty.